CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/15-Manual-MS-Teams-Optimized-Experience.md

 1. Paste the following commands into the Powershell script window and execute the the commands.
 Once the execution is completed, **The script is executed successfully** message will be displayed as the output

-   >**NOTE**: The below-mentioned script unistalls the Remote Desktop webRTC Redirector service and Teams Machine-Wide Installer whose version doesn't support our lab and   downloads the supporting version of the WebRTC and MS Teams and install them.
+   >**NOTE**: The below-mentioned script uninstalls the Remote Desktop webRTC Redirector service and Teams Machine-Wide Installer version which doesn't support our lab and   downloads the supporting version of the WebRTC and MS Teams and install them.

    ```